NleHope/ookla_speed_test_from_s3/README.md

 To do:
+- Add create silver and gold bucket if not exist scripts
 - Add data govern
 - Add data validation logic
 - Fix airflow logs not shown on airflow UI